MinaProtocol/mina/rfcs/0027-frontier-synchronization.md

 #### Frontier Read Monad

 A new monad is introduced for specifying reads from the transition frontier (see [alternatives section](#alternatives-misread) for explanation on why).
 All existing read functions on the transition frontier will instead by turned into functions which do not take in a transition frontier and return a result wrapped in the `'a Transition_frontier.Read.t` monad.
+This monad is used to build up a list of computations which will be performed during the read phase.
 The monad is designed to interact with deferreds so that async programming is still accessible during reads when necessary.

 #### New Frontier Interface